ngrx/platform/projects/ngrx.io/content/guide/signals/signal-store/testing.md

 });
 ```

-Be aware of the glitch-free effect when of Signal's. `rxMethod` relies on `effect` which might be required to be triggered manually via `TestBed.flushEffects()`.
+Be aware of the glitch-free effect when using Signals.
+The `rxMethod` relies on `effect`, which might need to be triggered manually via `TestBed.flushEffects()`.

-If the mocked `MovieService` would work in a synchronous way, the following test would fail without `TestBed.flushEffects()`.
+If the mocked `MovieService` operates synchronously, the following test would fail without calling `TestBed.flushEffects()`.

 ```typescript
 describe('MoviesStore', () => {